9 persons - May 9 to May 16

 Breakfast at Café Fútbol (Pl. de Mariana Pinedo, 6, Centro, 18009, Granada, Spain) to start the day at a spacious and traditional walk-in terrace.

-Meet the guide at the Alhambra at 9:00 AM.
+Meet the guide at the Alhambra (in front of the main entrance next to the Ticket Office). at 9:00 AM.
 Tour runs 9:00 AM to 12:00 PM.

 The tour covers three areas: